AgoraLycosTradingLab/S-Curve-Model/README.md

 # S-Curve-Model
 This is a very strict Gompertz/Bass stock screener, 99% of the time no stock selection.
-If you want one rule: run every Friday after market close, and run an extra cycle during peak earnings weeks.
+If you want one rule: run fast mode every Friday after market close, and run an extra cycle during peak earnings weeks.
 2 Choices: Fast and Normal.
 Fast Takes about 3 minutes to complete.
 Normal Takes about an hour

 Builds a filtered stock universe (S&amp;P500+Nasdaq), pulls yfinance fundamentals/market data, computes S-curve fits (Gompertz/Bass) when possible, otherwise no selection, .